GeneralBots/botbook/src/glossary.md

 ## Common Confusions

-**"Do I need containers?"** - No. BotServer installs everything directly or in optional LXC containers.
+**"Do I need containers?"** - No. botserver installs everything directly or in optional LXC containers.

 **"What database?"** - PostgreSQL, automatically installed and configured.